PRECISA UK MOISTURE ANALYSERS

 Note – Volatile reactions can occur during moisture analysis if explosive or flammable upon heating materials are tested.

-Moisture Analyser Defined
+Moisture Content Analyser Defined

 Moisture Analyser Measurement

-The most common way to ascertain the amount of moisture in a sample is to weigh the sample before and after removing moisture, the difference between the two giving you the weight of moisture in the sample.
+The most common way to ascertain the moisture content in a sample is to weigh the sample before and after removing moisture, the difference between the two giving you the weight of moisture in the sample.
 This is known as the LOD (loss on drying) method and it is the most commonly used method.

-Moisture Analyser Process
+Moisture Analyser Process for Measuring Moisture Content

 There are 3 steps involved in the process.
 The first is parameters for the drying process are set using the keypad.
 Then the sample is placed in the drying chamber.
 Heat removes moisture from the sample, the weight ceases to change when all the moisture is removed and finally the instruments shuts off the heat and uses the final weight to calculate the LOD.
 The LOD (also known as the gravimetric loss) is then found by comparing the initial weight to the final sample weight.